raphK/python-dropbox-backup/README.md

 ## What will be done in the future?

-* interactive APPKEY setting
+* interactive APPKEY and APPSECRET setup when external file not found.
+Use simple json format
-* store APPKEY in keystore too
+* store the keys that where added in a seperate file (can also be edited manually)
 * easy setup with setuptools

 ## Feature requests?